alpine-docker/k8s/README.md

 Mostly it is used during CI/CD (continuous integration and continuous delivery) or as part of an automated build/deployment

-# Latest vesion
+# kubectl versions

-You should check in file [.travis.yml](.travis.yml), it lists the image tags.
+You should check in file [.travis.yml](.travis.yml), it lists the kubectl version and used as image tags.

 # Involve with developing and testing